Selection Process & Calendar

 All these qualities combined with the strength of one's character, a positive attitude, and the ability to work well with others are taken into consideration when selecting a class of White House Fellows.

-All national finalists are required to undergo comprehensive background investigations to ensure that they qualify for the security clearance necessary for their fellowship work assignments.
-Every year, the President's Commission on White House Fellowships, which is composed of approximately thirty outstanding citizens who represent a broad range of backgrounds, interests, and professions, selects a class of White House Fellows.
-Members of the Commission are appointed by the President; some have served through several administrations and some are former Fellows.
-During selection weekend, the President's Commission on White House Fellowships interviews finalists at a location near Washington, D.C.
-After spending selection weekend interviewing, interacting with, and observing the national finalists, the Commission recommends those individuals it finds most qualified for the fellowship to the President for appointment as White House Fellows.
+All National Finalists are required to undergo comprehensive background investigations to ensure that they qualify for the security clearance necessary for their fellowship work assignments.
+National Finalists participate in "Selection Weekend," which is three evenings and two days of interviews with members of the President's Commission on White House Fellowships.
+The Commission provides lodging and travel.
+During Selection Weekend, the Commissioners interview finalists at a location near Washington, D.C.
+After spending Selection Weekend interviewing, interacting with, and observing the national finalists, the Commissioners recommend those individuals it finds most qualified for the fellowship to the President for appointment as White House Fellows.

 - Applicants must be U.S. citizens.